kuriwaki/poll_error/README.md

 Figures are named according to the following convention

--   `rho_*` is a scatter plot of a `rho` estimate on the y-axis and the target *N* on the x-axis.
-We take logs. `_separated` indicates facetting out cases for which `rho` is positive vs. `rho` is negative.
-This is an important distinction because we take the absolute value of `rho` before taking the log. `_pooled` prefix indicates that both positive and negative values are pooled. having neither of these prefixes means that they are pooled.
-For DJT, there was only one positive `rho`, so we remove that observation (D.C.) and show pooled.
+-   `rho-*` is a scatter plot of a `rho` estimate on the y-axis and the target *N* on the x-axis.
+We take logs, and the OLS slope coefficient is printed in the bottom-right.
+    -   The first part of the filename indicates the estimated *ρ* of interest and takes a `rho`-`[candidate]`-`[specification]` format.
+For example, `rho-hrc-vot` is the parameter for responding to vote for Hilary Clinton, where the target population is the actual voting population.
+    -   The second part of the filename indicates the subset of observations we look at. `states-D`, `states-R`, `states-swing` indicate that we limit our scatter and coefficients to Blue, Red, and swing states, respectively. `states-pos` and `states-neg` indicate that we limit our scatter and coefficients to states that have positive or negative rho, respectively.
+This is an important distinction because we take the absolute value of `rho` before taking the log. `states-all` uses all states.
 -   `hist_*` is a histogram of state-level parameters.
 Mostly these are `rho`
 -   `scatter_*` is a figure that has state-level estimates of a quantity ($\\widehat{\\mu}$) on the x-axis and the observed quantity (*μ*) on the y-axis.
 -   `map_*` shows a quantity of interest in a simplified map (cartogram)